Social media has become embedded within kids’ lives as they use technology for everything from education to social time.

 Higher screen time is correlated with developmental delays in language, problem-solving, and social interaction 6

 Despite the known harms of excessive social media use for youth, tech platforms are still incentivized to maximize attention.
-Platforms use addictive design and targeted content to hijack attention and increase time on platforms.
+Platforms use addictive design, targeted content, and AI-powered feeds to hijack attention and increase time on platforms.
 Kids also learn that in order to be heard online, they must compete for attention via likes, comments, and performative behavior.

 This race for attention creates a downward spiral of real-world harm that jeopardizes the overall safety and well-being of future generations.